segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 1. Select EMR from the AWS console by navigating to Services > Analytics > EMR.
 2. Click **Create Cluster**, and select **Go to advanced options**.
-3. In Advanced Options, on Step 1: Software and Steps, select the `emr-5.33.0` release and the following software libraries:
+3. In Advanced Options, on Step 1: Software and Steps, select the `emr-5.33.0` release and the following applications:
     - Hadoop 2.10.1
     - Hive 2.3.7
     - Hue 4.9.0